CenterForOpenScience/osf.io/README-docker-compose.md

     _NOTE: CTRL-c will exit_
 - Run migrations:
   - After creating migrations, resetting your database, or starting on a fresh install you will need to run migrations to make the needed changes to database.
 This command looks at the migrations on disk and compares them to the list of migrations in the `django_migrations` database table and runs any migrations that have not been run.
-    - `docker-compose run --no-deps web python manage.py migrate`
+    - `docker-compose run --rm web python manage.py migrate`
 - Populate preprint providers:
   - After resetting your database or with a new install you will need to populate the table of preprint providers. **You must have run migrations first.**
     - `docker-compose run web python -m scripts.populate_preprint_providers`